mapeditor/tiled/docs/reference/scripting.rst

     Actions that are checkable will toggle when triggered.

+.. _script-execute:

+tiled.executeCommand(name : string, inTerminal : bool) : bool
+    Executes the first custom command with the given name, as if it was triggered manually.
+Works also with commands that are not currently enabled.

 tiled.alert(text : string [, title : string]) : void
     Shows a modal warning dialog to the user with the given text and optional title.